Fresh fish is always better than frozen, right? Actually, that may not always be true.

-Modern freezing techniques make many of the fish in the freezer section superior to those on the shelf nearby.
+Modern freezing techniques make many of the fish in the freezer section superior to those in the case nearby.
 Why?
 Because lots of fish are now frozen on the boat, just minutes after being caught, with flash-freezing units that maintain a temperature far below the typical home freezer.
-Many "fresh" fish are in fact previously frozen, and while reputable fishmongers will state this on the card identifying the fish, not all do.
+Farm-raised fish is frozen on the spot, as freezers are incorporated into the farm site.

-Lobsters are a classic example: They don't travel well, and eating a live Maine lobster on the West Coast is the acme of foolishness -- they will be in poor condition and will be twice the price of the same crustacean in Bar Harbor or even New Jersey.
+You can get excellent fresh fish inland, but the prices will be far higher and the game of roulette you're playing becomes significantly riskier.
+Lobsters are a classic example: They don't travel well, and eating a live Maine lobster on the West Coast is not the best idea—they will be in poor condition and will be twice the price of the same crustacean in Bar Harbor or even New Jersey.

 - A vacuum-sealed fish.
 These are always your best bet.

 - A fish with a thick glaze of ice on it.
 This is an older method of freezing that protects the fish well.

 Benefits of Frozen Fish

 There are many good reasons to buy frozen fish, including taste, convenience, and price.
 Since the fish is frozen at its peak of freshness, all of its flavor and nutrition, as well as its texture, is locked in.
 And as long as the fish is frozen properly, it doesn't matter if they are thick steaks or thick fillets, or a fatty fish or a lean one.